-A day after the tsunami damaged a nuclear reactor at Fukushima in Japan on 11 March 2011, inhabitants living within 20km of the power plant were forcibly evacuated.
+A day after a tsunami damaged a nuclear reactor at Fukushima in Japan on 11 March 2011, inhabitants living within 20km of the power plant were forcibly evacuated.
 They had to leave their personal belongings as well as their household pets and farm animals behind.
 Three days later, there was a hydrogen explosion at the power plant, so that it became uncertain when the evacuees could return home again.

-Just about two weeks later, Japanese photographer Yasusuke Ota (1958) was one of the volunteers who, at risk to his own life and carrying only animal feed and water, entered the ‘No go’ area stretching within 20 kilometres of the Fukushima Daiichi Nuclear Power Plant.
+Just about two weeks later, Japanese photographer Yasusuke Ota (1958) was one of the volunteers who, at risk to his own life and carrying only animal feed and water, entered the ‘No go’ area stretching within 20 kilometers of the Fukushima Daiichi Nuclear Power Plant.

-Pets had died at their posts waiting for their owners to return, or had died of hunger because they were chained to their kennel or trapped indoors.
-Other animals had survived by eating whatever presented itself.
-Still, 18 months later, they were patiently and innocently waiting for owners who will not be able to return.
+Pets had died at their posts waiting for their owners to return or had died of hunger because they were chained to their kennel or trapped indoors.
+Other animals survived by eating whatever presented itself.
+Still, 18 months later, they were patiently and innocently waiting for owners who would not be able to return.